 Students can complete this program in 3–4 semesters, depending on their course load.

 "Westminster College has helped education alumni reshape classroom culture by implementing the inclusive and unique learning experiences that were a focus of their Westminster education"

 Several undergraduate programs at Westminster feature an accelerated track or partnership that allows our graduates to earn a graduate degree as quickly as possible.

 You may pursue a plan of study in accordance with your educational goals.
 Program requirements and course descriptions are available in the academic catalog.

 All Master of Arts in Teaching program graduates who have pursued a teaching job have been hired ever since the program's inception.
 Graduates are well respected and highly sought after in Utah and around the country.
-You will be able to choose the setting and students you'd like most to work with, whether it's young children in an elementary school setting, teens in their secondary education years, special education students, or English language learners.
+You will be able to choose the setting and students you'd like most to work with, whether it's young children in an elementary school setting, teens in their secondary education years, or English language learners.

 - Classroom teacher